flatironinstitute/CryoLike/README.md

-# CryoLike Python library
+# The CryoLike Python library

-This repo is dedicated to the development of a Python library for CryoLike, a fast and accurate algorithm for computing the likelihood of images given a cryo-EM map and atomic model.
-The algorithm is described in the following paper:
+This repo is dedicated to the development of the CryoLike Python library, a fast and accurate algorithm for computing the likelihood of cryo-EM images given a cryo-EM map and atomic model.
+The algorithm is described in the manuscript soon to be available on bioRxiv.
-...

-## Dependencies for Python verion
+## Dependencies for Python

 The Python library requires the following dependencies: